Calcy Mate Logo

 E. coli divides every 20 minutes under perfect lab conditions.
 If you started with just one E. coli cell right now, by the end of 24 hours you would theoretically have more cells than stars in the Milky Way galaxy.
 Meanwhile, HeLa cells are still on their very first doubling at hour 33.
 Some cells just live life in the fast lane.

-What is cell doubling time?
+Why is 70 used for doubling time?

-What is the Rule of 70 for doubling time?
+What is the rule of 70 for doubling time?

 Cell Doubling Time Calculator